-3. Static loading injuries, caused by fixed position with unsupported limbs.
+3. Static loading injuries, caused by maintaining prolonged static positions.

-Such injuries can be caused by either too little movement or excessive movement while handling light as well as heavy loads.
+RSIs injuries are caused by static postures or excessive and repetitive movements while managing light as well as heavy loads.

-Often, repetitive strain injuries have multiple causes.
-A maintenance worker using a screwdriver may get pains from repetitive use of force while working at an uncomfortable angle.
-VDT operators may sit in an uncomfortable position with no wrist support and use rapid finger movements on a poorly designed keyboard.
-These workers may develop a number of serious injuries because of effects on their musculoskeletal system.
+A maintenance worker may get injured by repetitive use of force while working at an uncomfortable angle.
+VDT operators may sit in an awkward position with no wrist support and use rapid finger movements on a poorly designed keyboard.
+These workers may develop many severe injuries because of effects on their musculoskeletal system.

 Any work that forces a person into an “unnatural” position can lead to repetitive strain injuries.
 The forceful twisting of a screwdriver, repetitive finger movements without rest, sitting in an uncomfortable position, bending the wrists for long periods, working with arms above shoulder length, gripping tools forcefully, etc., strain tendons, ligaments, and muscles causing injury.